 Complaints may be alleged to be associated with a particular site.
-If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).
+If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified individual/organisation is indeed the source of the incident (or that the allegation cannot be proven).

-During the 2018-2019 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Contact Energy's and First Gas's conditions in resource consents or provisions in Regional Plans in relation to Ahuroa-B Gas storage facility and the connecting pipeline to Stratford Power Station.
+In the 2019-2020 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with the Company's conditions in resource consents or provisions in Regional Plans.